-Currently I’m spending my summer in Shanghai, learning a great deal copy writing and editing for a niche travel company, teaching English and learning Mandarin.
+I’m currently spending my summer in Shanghai, learning a great deal producing and editing content for a niche travel company, teaching English, and learning Mandarin.
 About a week ago my boss invited me to this extravagant entrepreneurs dinner/event in which I felt appropriately out of place.
 I greatly appreciated the invitation; I just didn’t understand why I was there.
-After about half an hour of nauseating small talk – “hi, so what do you do?
-Take my card” etc. we sat down for a presentation being delivered by Paul Kronenberg.
+After about half an hour of nauseating small talk we sat down for a presentation that was delivered by Paul Kronenberg.

 I had no idea who this guy was but he was one of the only people at the event in jeans and a t-shirt so I instinctively assumed that what ever he had to say would be more to my taste than the corporate small talk that preceded.
 The talk was entitled, ‘The Right To Be Blind Without Being Disabled’.
 Paul began to speak.
 My boss looked back and smiled at me.
 It was at that moment I understood why I had been invited.
-Initially I thought it peculiar that someone like Paul was speaking at an event such as this but I soon realised that even humanitarian projects are not exempt from needing financial support.
+Initially I thought it peculiar that someone like Paul was speaking at an event such as this.
+I soon realised that even humanitarian projects aren’t exempt from marketing themselves for financial support.

 The moment the talk ended I jumped to my feet and made an overzealously uncoordinated rush towards Paul.
 I asked if he was in town long and if he had time for a conversation with me before he left Shanghai; he gracefully obliged and took it upon himself to ask my boss if I could have the afternoon off to speak with him.
 My boss kindly agreed and the following day I hopped on the metro and made my way over to meet him.

-Paul and I spoke for hours on topics ranging from love to education to politics and humanitarianism.
+Paul and I spoke for hours on a range of topics, including love, education, politics and humanitarianism.
 He spoke with such composed eloquence, such infectious passion; I got a real feel for Paul’s lofty ideals that day.
-Although it was not Paul’s ideals that left me in awe of him, rather it was the level of practicality in which he approached and acted upon those ideals.
+Although it wasn’t Paul’s ideals that left me in awe of him, rather it was the level of practicality in which he approached and acted upon those ideals.

 “Unfortunately a lot of privileged people go to these countries and like you were saying: